 - Attempting Contact - status associated with a lead you're in the process of contacting.
 The tasks associated with this status indicate how hot that lead is (hot, warm, cool).
 There are also tasks here that indicate what to do when a lead turns out to be bogus, has an invalid phone number, or does not respond.

 Most of your work in Insureio will happen in the Opportunity and Contacted sales stages.
 Our application fulfillment partners handle the rest.

 Viewing a Status Rule's Tasks

-To see which tasks are triggered by a particular status, click View Tasks to the right of the status name:
+To see which tasks are triggered by a particular status, click View Task Rules to the right of the status name:

 As an example, here are the tasks for the New Lead status:

 At a glance, you can see that changing a policy's status to New Lead triggers two tasks:

 - The system sends an email to your prospect using the template New Lead, Agent Intro.